-Forthcoming and most recent webcasts are displayed on the right.
-Older webcasts can be found in the Webcast library.
-All our webcasts should be archived within 2 working days and are available for 12 months.
+Forthcoming and most recent webcasts are displayed on the right; older webcasts can be found in the Webcast library.
+All our webcasts should be archived within 2 working days and are available on-demand for 12 months.

-• Mayor of Bristol and PCC 2012, 16 November 2012: 23,606 total views
+• Mayor of Bristol and PCC election results (16 November 2012) - 23,606

-• City council election results 2011, 06 May 2011: 14,776
+• City council election results (6 May 2011) - 14,776

-• Overview and Scrutiny Management Committee, 29 July 2008: 293 total views
+• Overview and Scrutiny Management Committee (29 July 2008) - 293

-• Development Control (North) Committee, 21 May 2008: 347
+• Development Control North Committee (21 May 2008) - 347

-• Development Control (North) Committee, 9 Jan 2008: 382
+• Development Control North Committee (9 Jan 2008) - 382

 All webcast footage is the copyright of Bristol City Council.
 Webcasts for which we have provided the embed code can be hosted in full on another website.
 However, you are not permitted to download footage nor upload it to another website without the written permission of Bristol City Council.
 Please be aware that video sharing websites require you to have the permission of the copyright owner in order to upload videos to their site.